Français

 If you think a crime has been committed against you, you can report it to the police.

-If you have been hurt or threatened, call 911.
+If you’ve been hurt or threatened, call 911.

-If it is not an emergency, but you think a crime is being committed, call your local police station.
+If it’s not an emergency, but you think a crime is being committed, call your local police station.

 Patient Ombudsman